 The artwork in the pre-code era of comics was superb.
-Bear in mind that these cats toiled in anonymity and near poverty, with their love of their art being their sole reward.
+Bear in mind that these cats toiled in anonymity, with their love of their art being their sole reward.
 It should also be noted for younger readers that these guys did this level of quality of artwork skin and bones.
 No Photoshop to save their asses or help with panel composition.

 These artists, especially Bob Powell, had ideas for 'framing' that were almost cinematic.
 It bears repeating that many households in the United States were just getting television during this era, and certainly most of those were black and white sets.
 The impact of this work must be reassessed when put in this context.

 Many of these great artists left comics once the whole Wertham thing castrated the medium.
 The self imposed censorship stifled creativity.
 These old school Horror comics are art of the highest order, and are worthy of a place in any self respecting comic fan's collection.